PHOENIX (3TV/CBS 5) - It's a great honor to have a feature on this planet named after you. It's not a consideration given to anyone lightly.

 In the past, when you considered the old name of the mountain, Squaw Peak, you might not have thought much of it, or perhaps you felt offended.

-These days when you look up at the mountain named after a Hopi woman who made the ultimate sacrifice for America, Piestewa Peak, you'll know that its name has a story and a proud heritage.
+These days when you look up at the mountain named after a Hopi woman who made the ultimate sacrifice for America, Piestewa Peak, you'll know that its name tells an honorable story and stands for a proud heritage.